nirajmehta960/Purchase-Guardrail-Agent/README.md

 # SavVio

 An AI-driven financial advocacy tool designed to bridge the gap between e-commerce and personal finance.
-SavVio serves as a "Financial Fiduciary" that evaluates whether a user should make a purchase based on their real-time financial health and the product's actual utility.
+SavVio serves as a "Financial Fiduciary" that evaluates whether a user should make a purchase based on their real-time financial health and the product's quality and utility.

 ## Project Overview

 SavVio is a comprehensive MLOps project that integrates real-time product data with sensitive financial streams to provide responsible, conversational shopping guidance.
 Unlike traditional shopping assistants that focus on maximizing conversion, SavVio evaluates purchases based on:

 - **Financial Health**: User's income, expenses, savings, and debt obligations.
-- **Product Utility**: Analysis of product specifications and real-world usefulness.
+- **Product Utility**: Analysis of product specifications, quality and real-world usefulness.
-- **Affordability Metrics**: Calculated discretionary budget and residual utility scores.
+- **Decision Engine**: Generates final recommondation based on user's financial health and the product's utility.

 The system provides Green/Yellow/Red light recommendations before users complete their purchase.